Home

 ~~ 7:20:22, The Qur'an

-After the second World War, mankind thought fascism was extant only to discover it is quite alive and kicking.
+Hardly four scores ago (and counting), since the second World War ended, mankind celebrated the death of fascism only to discover it is quite alive and kicking.
 Some scientists believe sugar is bad for diabetes while some believe it is its cause yet others assert it is neither.
-Economics as a whole can't even make up its mind on what money really is, given especially how central it is to mankind's own existence, continuing to remain an eternal object of its prying lust.
+Meanwhile, economics as a whole still can't make up its mind on what money really is, given how central it is to mankind's own existence and which continues to remain an eternal object of its prying lust.
 Is money gold or bank-notes or the government's promise or crypto-currency or none of these but an article of faith?
+Caught swimming naked, the entire 'science of economics' does the next best thing: skirt the question altogether.
+Why teach matters trivial when elegant algebraic expressions await admiring eyes, revealing thereby pathways to plush positions??

 (N.B.
-The real answer, if it be of any interest, is that money today is nothing but entries in a glorified ledger-system maintained digitally by the banking system.
-Money had long gone digital, much before the first sightings of bitcoin in January, 2009, and the more recent talk of digital currencies.
+The real answer, if it be of any interest, is that money today is but entries in a glorified ledger-system maintained digitally by the banking system.
+Money had long gone digital, much before the first orgasmic sightings of bitcoin in January, 2009, and the more recent talk of digital currencies.
 This answer though, like many substantive ones, is only to be found outside of the decorated halls of academia.
-It is but an eternal fact that what the banker knows on the back of his hand forever mystifies the economist, and if AI is to learn from the Economist instead of the Banker, then the Banker rubs his hands in glee.)
+It is but an eternal fact that what the banker knows on the back of his hand forever mystifies the economist.
+And if, God forbid, AI is to learn from the Economist instead of the Banker, then there is no threat to the latter's profit-generating ability.
+Ignorance is truly a bliss, except not to its possessor.)

-But with little time for past ruminations, progressives remain busy assembling a future under the banner of sustainability, equality, and equity to subliminally usurp authority.
-In this, they find common cause with Conservatives for they all differ only in who gets to sit upon the throne: a technicality which only leads one to wonder what the fuss and fight is all about as the lot of the poorest remains shrouded always in poverty.
-All this, and more, when the nationalists and the fascist win elections after elections by chewing from within the hollowed out institutional carcass of democracy.
+With little time for past ruminations, Progressives remain busy assembling a future under the banner of sustainability, equality, and equity to fight the scourge of power and privilege.
+The common man carrying his ordinary conservatism is left to wonder whether all this fight about power over others is all to get power for themselves: a technicality which only leads one to wonder what the fuss and fight is all about as the lot of the poorest remains shrouded always in poverty.
+All this, and more, while the nationalists and the fascist win elections after elections through chewing upon the hollowed out carcass of democracy.
+The Conservatives shake their heads in disdain and retreat back to their favourite past times of wine, women, and wealth, all in real pursuit of wisdom.

-While the institution of politics disillusions, schooling is in no mood to be left behind.
-Not too long ago, schooling meant to get an education but, today, it is efficiently reducing itself to actively steering students to avail loans to procure an expensive paper certificate: a clear and continuing testament to the age-old folly of mankind whereby an honest and noble exertion is demeaned by affixing it to debt.
+While the institution of politics disillusions, schooling seems in no mood of being left behind.
+Not too long ago, schooling claimed that it offered an education but, today, it is remarkably reducing itself to actively herding students to indebt themselves to procure an expensive paper certificate: a clear and continuing testament to the age-old folly of mankind whereby an honest and noble exertion is demeaned by affixing it to debt.
 Modern schooling then, is, effectively, nought but foolishness financially levered up.

-The fact that a measurable outcrop of this foolish undertaking will spend a better part of their collective lives feeding intelligence to a machine – and paid handsomely for doing so – seems to fully escape the sense of irony of those who are confidently underwriting this academic undertaking.
-It is a scene which bears eerie likeness to that of the highly literate priesthood of yesteryears feeding idols crafted by mortal hands: an unenviable caricature that cages the false capitalists of today.
+Mr. Monkey cannot help notice that it seems to have escaped attention of those who are busy underwriting this foolish undertaking that a measurable outcrop of their venture will spend a better part of their collective lives feeding intelligence to a machine, and being paid handsomely to do so.
+The irony is striking: the monkey is reminded of its eerie likeness to the highly literate priesthood of yesteryears feeding idols crafted by mortals: an apt caricature to cage the false capitalists of today.

-The future false capitalist too will be an outcrop of that levered schooled undertaking and will be paid handsomely to force the ways of the machines onto the rest of mankind, an inevitability whic has escaped convenientlyour sense of collective foreboding.
-Indeed, these mavericks of the machines will even be publicly-feted and be thrust as role models to aspire to for a duly-certified generation of school-goers.
+These false capitalis, a constituent product of that levered foolishness, will be paid handsomely to force ways of the machines on the remainder of mankind.
+Not only does this image fail to register in the collective foreboding of mankind, but instead mankind will most likely even publicy fete these mavericks of the machines and thrust them as role models to aspire to for a duly-certified generation of school-goers.

-Altogether, then, the picture bleeds of a motion-picture reel hand-in-glove with the 1952 Charlie Chaplin classic Modern Times, whose mockery of mankind, for long, lacked a comparable cinematic parallel.
-Now, finally landing upon a real-life one, that cinematic jewel may finally be retired permanently to the archives of the US Library of Congress, with an obtuary that would state that it, despite its long innings, truly failed to alert its audience to the nature of its own stubbornly irrevocable foolishness.
+Altogether, then, the picture solemnly bleeds of a motion-picture reel hand-in-glove with that 1952 Charlie Chaplin classic, Modern Times, whose mockery of mankind for long lacked a comparable cinematic parallel.
+Finally landing upon a real-life one now, that cinematic jewel may finally be retired to the archives of the US Library of Congress, with an accompanying obituary that "despite her long innings, her magic failed to rescue her mission: to alert her viewers of the stubbornly irrevocable nature of their foolishness."

-With so much accumulated muddled mist, then, in its own mind, does mankind, in all honesty believe that transferring this dirt and grime to the custodianship of a machine will somehow cleanse its own mind of it all?
+With so much muddled mist in its own mind, does mankind then in all honesty believe that transferring this dirt and grime to the custodianship of a machine will somehow cleanse its own mind of it all?
 Much as the law is only as good as those who administer it, it is an axiom of programming that any computational scheme is only as good as its input.
-And this axiom will truly be put to test when it comes to AI: when we already know a priori how garbage the data really is, whither this excitement then?
+And this axiom will truly be put to test when it comes to AI: for, when we already know a priori how garbage the data really is, whither this excitement then?

 Grounding reasoned thinking upon responses from a machine goes beyond outsourcing man's intellectual faculty: it amounts to relinquishing an ability to make an effort.
 It is putting greater faith in an insatiably cravenous self-generative and re-generative database designed, admittedly, with a most superior pattern-matching skill.
-The pattern-matching-skill portion is a laudable mathematical feat indeed, but it need not overwhelm our sense of balance: resulting thereby in an unpalatable view of seeing mankind bow in worship of such a phenomenon, a view which, at once, evokes pathos and triggers aversion in equal measure.
+That pattern-matching-skill portion is a laudable computational feat indeed, but it need not overwhelm our sense of balance, resulting in an unpalatable view of seeing mankind bow in worship of such a phenomenon, a view which, at once, evokes pathos and triggers aversion in equal measure.

 And this, when mankind's relationship with AI has yet to breach the ramparts of the know-how that it (mankind) possesses of nuclear fission and fusion.
-Such knowledge, when joined with mankind's zeal to invent new wartime furniture, that has led to a calculated coldness in bombarding and making desolate huge tracts of South Vietnam, Afghanistan, Palestine, Iraq, Lebanon, and Syria, while commissioning genocides in Africa, Latin America, and Eastern Europe.
-And, if this was not enough, mankind revels in gifting the crown of prime ministerships to those who preside over such acts with a sense of cozy self-righteousness.
+Such knowledge, when joined with mankind's zeal to invent new wartime furniture that has led to a calculated coldness in bombarding and making desolate huge tracts of South Vietnam, Afghanistan, Palestine, Iraq, Lebanon, and Syria, while commissioning genocides in Africa, Latin America, and Eastern Europe.
+And, as if all of this has failed to satiate, mankind revels in gifting the crown of prime ministerships to those who preside over such acts and more with a cozy sense of self-righteousness.

 The funny thing about the Truth is that it is encapsulated: much as a baby curls itself up to take full advantage (of) the security of its mother's womb.
 To know the Truth, it must, therefore, be unfurled, unpacked, or in other words, revealed.
 And revelation, lo and behold, has grace, a quality no machine since time immemorial has come close to achieving, and none – it may be safely said – will in whatever future remains of mankind on this planet, one that was entrusted to its care.
 For, grace is under exclusive sovereignty of its Creator, and mankind may only acknowledge (it), if it wishes to: